The key to success when looking for galley kitchen ideas is to work out your layout early.

-Initially, they can be tricky to lay out and plan, but their inherent small nature actually makes them great for avid cooks (and those who enjoy a good dance away from open-plan spaces) once it's been cracked.
+Initially, galley kitchens can be tricky to plan, but their inherent compact nature actually makes them great for avid cooks (and those who enjoy a good kitchen disco away from open-plan spaces) once it's been cracked.

-Kitchen design for a galley shape - normally two runs of parallel units - isn't so much about the 'working triangle' like it is in more spacious kitchen, but in how best to deal with its limitations in worktop space and the realities of them usually acting as a though passage to other spaces in the house.
+Kitchen design for a galley shape - normally two runs of parallel units - isn't so much about the 'working triangle' like it is in a u-shaped kitchen, but in how best to deal with its limitations in worktop space.
+Plus the realities of galley kitchens usually acting as a though passage to other spaces in the house have to be dealt with in the layout.

 Take a look at the design inspiration below for great storage solutions, layout ideas and top tips on how to plan a galley kitchen.